AACR Award for Outstanding Achievement in Basic Cancer Research

 The AACR established this Award to recognize an early career investigator on the basis of their meritorious achievements in basic cancer research.

-- Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
+Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
 Such institutions include those in academia, industry, or government.

-- Candidates must have not yet reached 46 years of age at the time of the award presentation.
+Candidates must have not yet reached 46 years of age at the time of the award presentation.

-- The Award will be presented to an individual investigator.
+The Award may only be presented to an individual investigator.

-- Institutions and/or organizations are not eligible to receive the Award.
+Institutions and/or organizations are not eligible to receive the Award.

-Nominations may be submitted by any individual, whether an AACR member or nonmember, who is currently, or has previously been affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science.
-Self-nominations are prohibited.
+Nominations may be submitted by any individual, whether an AACR member or nonmember, who is currently or has previously been affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science.

-- Eligible nominees will be considered by an Award Selection Committee composed of an international cohort of cancer research experts appointed by the AACR President.
+Eligible nominees will be considered by an Award Selection Committee composed of an international cohort of cancer research experts appointed by the AACR President.
 After Award Committee deliberations, primary and alternate award recipient recommendations will be relayed to the AACR Executive Committee for formal ratification.

-- Selection of the Award recipient shall be made on the basis of the candidate's scientific accomplishments without regard to race, gender, nationality, geographic location, or religious or political views.
+Selection of the Award recipient shall be made on the basis of the candidate's scientific accomplishments without regard to race, gender, nationality, geographic location, or religious or political views.